google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/forms/index.md

 ### TL;DR {: .hide-from-toc }
-- Always use <code>label</code>s on form inputs, and ensure they're visible when the field is in focus.
+- Always use `label`s on form inputs, and ensure they're visible when the field is in focus.
-- Use <code>placeholder</code>s to provide guidance about what you expect.
+- Use `placeholder`s to provide guidance about what you expect.
-- To help the browser auto-complete the form, use established <code>name</code>'s for elements and include the <code>autocomplete</code> attribute.
+- To help the browser auto-complete the form, use established `name`'s for elements and include the `autocomplete` attribute.

 ### The importance of labels